castlele/CatsWorld/README.md

 # CatsWorld Description
-Helper application for breeders and those who want to become breeders.
+Helper application for breeders and those who want to become a breeder.

 ## Workflow